Graduate Certificate in State & Local Government

 The Suffolk Graduate Certificate in State and Local Government (GCSLG) will prepare you to serve as an effective leader within your area of operation.
 Go well beyond classroom learning with this unique program, as you’ll be ready to respond to the changing dynamics of government.
 The GCSLG covers a wide range of topics including finance, human resources, and organizational leadership and change.

-You can complete the program full-time in as little as one semester or part-time in as few as two semesters.
-If you apply to the MBA, MPA or MST within a year of completing this certificate, and had a 3.3 or higher cumulative GPA, you won’t need to take the GRE or GMAT to enroll in the master's program.
+You can complete the program part-time in as few as two semesters.
+If you apply to the MPA within a year of completing this certificate, and had a 3.0 or higher cumulative GPA, you won’t need to take the GRE or GMAT to enroll in the master's program.

 Summer Semester: April 1 (priority), then rolling